 Other types of illegal cannabis activities that need to be addressed fully are counterfeit products and advertising scams.
-For example, counterfeiters actively sell fake cannabis products at illegal shops and online, and black market sellers know how to get around advertising laws to show their ads across the web, including on sites like Weedmaps.
-While Weedmaps has taken some steps to reduce unlicensed cannabis ads, there is still work to be done to remove these ads entirely and redirect sales to the legal market.
+For example, counterfeiters actively sell fake cannabis products at illegal shops and online, and black market sellers know how to get around advertising laws to show their ads across the web.

 5. State Regulations

 State regulations can make it extremely difficult for businesses to operate in the legal cannabis industry.
 From high application and licensing fees and exorbitant taxes to massive capital outlays and overly-burdensome compliance requirements (including testing, tracking, and more), being part of the legal cannabis industry can be excessively expensive and challenging.
 As a result, many people choose to continue operating in the black market using the legal market as a shield.

 Key Takeaways about the Cannabis Black Market Hurting Legal Sales

-The idea that legalizing cannabis could end the black market (or at least hurt it) is a good one, but in many states, cannabis programs aren’t set up to effectively do so.
-Until taxes (and prices) are lowered, regulations are eased, and accessibility improves for consumers, the black market for cannabis will continue to thrive.
+Until taxes (and prices) are lowered, regulations are eased, and accessibility improves for consumers, the black market for cannabis in the United States will continue to thrive.

 However, legal cannabis businesses can make their products more competitive with the illicit market by carving out their own niches through effective branding.
 Product positioning is already showing some success in the Canadian cannabis market in terms of luring sales from the black market.